pschou/jURL/README.md

   -r    Raw output, no quotes for strings
 ```

-## Example
+## What we want

-Here is an example showing usage using a rest endpoint:
+Here is an example showing usage using `curl` on a rest endpoint:
 ```
 [schou]$ curl https://jsonplaceholder.typicode.com/todos/1
 {